sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-remove-object.md

 # Configuration - Inventory - Operations - Remove Object

-Removing objects includes to delete them from the Controller and from the inventory.
+Removing objects includes to delete them from Controllers and from the inventory.
 This applies to objects such as Workflows and Schedules available from the *Controller* and *Automation* system folders.

 Removed objects remain available in the Inventory trash.